firstdraft/guides/getting-automated-feedback.md

 # Getting automated feedback

-## Set up a Github account
+## Set up a GitHub account

-If you haven't created a Github account already, follow the steps in the [Setting up your Cloud9 workspace](setting-up-your-cloud9-workspace.md) guide to join Github and create a Github organization.
+If you haven't created a GitHub account already, follow the steps in the [Setting up your Cloud9 workspace](setting-up-your-cloud9-workspace.md) guide to join Github and create a GitHub organization.

 ## Login to Canvas